-Betfair trading software is certainly not essential for a newbie trader, nor for people only using certain methods (such as my LTD method), as full market depth is not needed, you might just need to enter and exit without any split second urgency involved, or without any need to determine what moves and trends are under way in the market.
+Betfair trading software is certainly not essential for a newbie trader, nor for people only using certain methods (such as my LTD method or my Lay The Field method too for that matter), as full market depth is not needed, you might just need to enter and exit without any split second urgency involved, or without any need to determine what moves and trends are under way in the market.

-But if you begin trading horses pre-off, or doing tennis in any real volume, software starts to look more and more like a necessary tool, and for some methods it’s definitely essential.
+But if you start trading horses before the off, or trading tennis in any real volume, software starts to look more and more like a necessary tool, and for some methods it’s definitely essential.
 Over the years I think I have tried every single Betfair trading software platform out there, and for me it comes down to three main contenders, all three having their own unique benefits and drawbacks, making it a fairly personal choice for each trader but I will of course offer my personal opinion.

 Gruss Betting Assistant